 The Problem Person/s

 The person/s with substance use disorder, food disorder, behavior use disorder (gambling, exercise, sex) alcohol use disorder.
 This person/s uses substances or behaviors to try to feel better and in doing so, often demands acceptance of the addiction.
 This person also struggles with accepting responsibility for his life and the impact he is having on his family and others (such as friends, extended family, work, etc).
 The disorder can progress from just using substances, to misusing substances, and to becoming physically and emotionally dependent on the substance or behavior.
-This person’s life focuses on whatever behavior has become and addiction.
+This person’s life focuses on whatever behavior has become an addiction.
 The behavior becomes the best friend, the lover, the coping tool, and the comfort for all other issues.

-The enabler is usually the partner or other family member who tries to keep the family together by attempting to keep peace.
-It can be mom, dad, grandma, grandpa.
+The enabler is usually the partner or other family member who tries to keep the family together by attempting to keep the peace.
+It can be mom, dad, grandma, or grandpa.
 The codependent will often: